Podcast-Society/ps-specifications/PSLI-legal-podcast-information.md

      - mode: website
      - type: text/html
      - name: name of the podcast
-     - href: URL of the website
+     - url: URL of the website
      - operator: name of producer
      - right:
           - N/A: Inhalt darf / darf nicht...